 I felt as though I had almost got to heaven when I arrived here, and I am more and more thankful every day for this home.

-The loving kindness with which I am surrounded, the fellowship of the dear saints, plenty of good things to eat, no burdens of housekeeping or any of the worries of poor folks, and the kind superintendent and matron and altogether makes one appreciate a home like this, especially when you have had to be so long without these blessings.
+The loving kindness with which I am surrounded, the fellowship of the dear saints, plenty of good things to eat, no burdens of housekeeping or any of the worries of poor folks, and the kind superintendent and matron and everything makes one appreciate a home like this, especially when you have had to be so long without those blessings.

 I want to say in regard to the Old People's Home that it is the grandest place this side of heaven for old people to spend the remaining days of their lives.
-We have such wonderful priviliges here--a good warm room which is your home, good kind loving nurses which seem to think it a pleasure to make you comfortable, and such pains as are taken to provide a variety of good things to eat.
-Such loving kindness surpasses all my expectation, andis too wonderful for I certainly do not deserve it.
-Little did I think when traversing the wilds of Michigan over logs and through water, that such a place as this would ever be possible in only forty-five years.
+We have such wonderful privileges here-a good warm room which is your home, good kind loving nurses which seem to think it a pleasure to make you comfortable, and such pains are taken to provide a variety of good things to eat.
+Such loving kindness surpasses all my expectation, and is too wonderful for me.
+I certainly do not deserve it.
+Little did I think when traversing the wilds of Michigan over logs and through water that such a place as this would ever be possible in only forty-five years.
 It seems almost too wonderful to believe.
 Only we have seen the work grow from practically nothing to the size it is now.
 Nothing but God's own work could have forged ahead as it has.
-We have had such a good superintendents and matrons them We dearly loved Brother and Sister Bates and were so sorry when it became necessary for their health's sake for them to leave us.
-It seemed we might look the world over and never find another couple to fill the place so well, but the Lord knows will take can his own business and when he sent us Brother and Sister Bowser he sent us another father and mother who are doing the best they can do to look after a lot of old children like us, and we are learning to love and esteem them very highly.
+We have had such good superintendents and matrons.
+We dearly loved Brother and Sister Bates and were so sorry when it became necessary for their health's sake for them to leave us.
+It seemed we might look the world over and never find another couple to fill the place so well, but the Lord knows his own business and will take care of it.

 In a recent attack of appendicitis which I have been subject to for years, I had one of the hardest chills I ever had in my life.
-It was in the night, I had suffered all night with the pain.
+It was in the night.
+I had suffered all night with the pain.
 I sat up on the side of my bed and was massaging my side and calling on the Lord.
 I was suffering so intensely I could not concentrate my mind on anything but the pain.
 I did not even know I was getting cold until I got into bed when I began to shake from head to foot.
-My teeth chattered and I could not help it.
-I called Sister Cole, whose room is directly oppostie to mine, but as she is a little dull of hearing I could not get her attention for over half an hour.
-She came to my door whichwas open and said, "Were you calling me?"
+My tooth chattered, and I could not help it.
+I called Sister Cole, whose room is directly opposite to mine, but as she is a little dull of hearing I could not get attention for over half an hour.
+She came to my door, which was open and said, "Were you calling me?"
 I told her I was.
-I asked her to get Sister Re&d as I wanted them to pray for me.
-They came and covered me up and prayed and the Lord stopped the chill and relieved my pain enough so I dropped to sleep, and the next day I had prayer for the appendicitis and the Lord healed that and the next I found I had neuralgia on the side of my head that was toward the cold wind the night I had the chill.
-My head had ached a little all the time, but now it began quite severaly.
+I asked her to get Sister Reed as I wanted them to pray for me.
+They came and covered me up and prayed, and the Lord stopped the chill and relieved my pain enough so I dropped to sleep, and the next day I had prayer for the appendicitis, and the Lord healed that, and the next I found I had neuralgia on the side of my head that was toward the cold wind the night I had the chill.
+My head had ached a little all the time, but now it began quite severely.
 Again I called for the sisters.
-They laid on hands and the headache was gone.
+They laid hands and the headache was gone.